-"I, \\\\\\\, do solemnly swear (or affirm) that I will support the Constitution of the United States; that I will be faithful and bear true allegiance to the State of North Carolina and to the constitutional powers and authorities which are or may be established for the government thereof; that I will endeavor to support, maintain and defend the Constitution of said State, not inconsistent with the Constitution of the United States; and that I will well and truly execute the duties of the office of member of the \\\\\\ County Board of Elections to the best of my knowledge and ability, according to law; so help me God."
+"I, , do solemnly swear (or affirm) that I will support the Constitution of the United States; that I will be faithful and bear true allegiance to the State of North Carolina and to the constitutional powers and authorities which are or may be established for the government thereof; that I will endeavor to support, maintain and defend the Constitution of said State, not inconsistent with the Constitution of the United States; and that I will well and truly execute the duties of the office of member of the County Board of Elections to the best of my knowledge and ability, according to law; so help me God."

 At the first meeting in July annually, the county boards shall organize by electing one of its members chair and one of its members vice-chair, each to serve a one-year term as such.
 In the odd-numbered year, the chair shall be a member of the political party with the highest number of registered affiliates, as reflected by the latest registration statistics published by the State Board, and the vice-chair a member of the political party with the second highest number of registered affiliates.
-In the even-numbered year, the chair shall be a member of the political party with the second highest number of registered affiliates, as reflected by the latest registration statistics published by the State Board, and the vice-chair a member of the political party with the highest number of registered affiliates.
+In the even-numbered year, the chair shall be a member of the political party with the second highest number of registered affiliates, as reflected by the State Board, and the second highest number of registered affiliates, as reflected by the State Board, and the vice-chair a member of the political party with the second highest number of registered affiliates, as reflected by the State Board, and the vice-chair a member of the political party with the second highest number of registered affiliates, as reflected by the State Board, and the vice-chair a member of the political party with the second highest number of registered affiliates.